 Below are our frequently asked questions (FAQs).
 If your require additional information, please proceed to the bottom of the page to submit an enquiry, or alternatively proceed to our Contact Us page by clicking here.

-We charge an hourly rate of $255, which is below the recommend fee of $267 per hour set by the Australian Psychological Society.
-You will only be charged for the initial appointment, assessment sessions, final feedback session and the provision of a report at the hourly rate.”
-All other services including scoring and formulation, contact with teachers/schools and health professionals, and the writing of short letters will not incur a fee.
+We charge an hourly rate of $280, which is below the recommended fee set by the Australian Psychological Society.
+You will only be charged for the initial appointment, child assessment sessions, feedback session and the provision of a report at the hourly rate.
+All other services including scoring and formulation, contact with teachers/schools and health professionals will not incur a fee.
 More details about fees and payment can be found here.

 Payment for each consultation session is due immediately after the appointment.
-Payment for the neuropsychological report (four hours) is due after the feedback session.
+Payment for the neuropsychological report (five to six hours, depending on the type of assessment) is due after the feedback session.
 Reports are completed and emailed to you between fourteen to twenty-eight business days after the account has been fully settled.
 Payment plans are available on request.
 For further information, please see our fees page, or contact us to discuss your circumstances.

 A referral is not required for our services.
 However, a referral is required if you wish to claim a Medicare rebate.
 Please see our fees page for more information about possible rebates and how to obtain these.